 Spectral/Velocity resolution: 3km/s for Doppler velocities, 20km/s for line widths

 In spectrosocopy mode: < 1s in dynamic events ~ 10s in active regions

 In imaging mode: monochromatic imaging of an active region (~4x4 arc min) in 3s for dynamic events, 10s otherwise.

 a slot.
 High spectral resolution images can be obtained by rastering with a slit.

-EIS will be able to response to XRT's trigger.
-In addition it will have internal triggers - a
+EIS is able to response to XRT's trigger.
+In addition it has its own internal triggers - a

 flare trigger and a brightpoint trigger.
-It will also be able to have automatic exposure control
+It is also able to use automatic exposure control

 for the slots.